UK National Emergency: CHILDREN AT RISK

 At no stage in the process of handing him from care-home to secure-home, did anyone stop to empathise with Gareth, or ask questions about why he had resorted to theft & violence and why instead of detention, he wasn't granted extensive therapy?
 Surely, the professionals employed in the facilities 'caring' for Gareth, knew full well that once in detention, his future prospects had gone from bad to bleak?

 The overwhelming majority of children in care are from low-income, disadvantaged families.
 The general consensus has not altered from the Victorian era; the poor are blamed for their poverty and judged 'inferior'/substandard humans and their children, are allegedly, 'genetically' predisposed to a life of crime & poverty as adults.
-Despite the fact today we know such judgements are scientifically & ethically defunct, nonetheless, the adult world operating present child-care systems, continues to abide by them because otherwise, Gareth would have been shown the tolerance, love & compassion that are every child's human right.
+Despite today knowing such judgements are scientifically & ethically defunct, nonetheless, the adult world operating present child-care systems, continues to abide by them because otherwise, Gareth would have been shown the tolerance, love & compassion that are every child's human right.

-A child's bad behaviour is a sign that child needs help and 'help' can never be a detention centre/child-prison, staffed by insensitive characters who are there to punish more than to care: There is no excuse for the dreadful chasm between solid academic advancements in understanding children's psychological & emotional needs, and what the children most in need of that understanding, are actually receiving i.e. Massive amounts of public funds pouring straight into corporate & shareholder pockets but what amounts to intellectual gruel for the unfortunate children being used to facilitate & justify the transfer of those funds - it amounts to blatant theft via a socially accepted economic-'norm' in which, poverty is maintained as a foundation of power & wealth - an economy that robs millions of children like Gareth, of a stable family life with parents who have the emotional & material foundation for a positive outlook, hope and opportunity.
+There is no excuse for the dreadful chasm between academic advancements in understanding children's psychological & emotional needs, and what the children most in need of that understanding are actually receiving i.e. Massive amounts of public funds pouring straight into corporate & shareholder pockets while what amounts to intellectual gruel, being dished out to the unfortunate children being used to facilitate & justify the transfer of those funds - it amounts to blatant theft via a socially accepted economic-'norm' in which, poverty is maintained as a foundation of power & wealth - an economy that robs millions of children like Gareth, of a stable family life with parents who have the emotional & material foundation for a positive outlook, hope and opportunity.

-Too often we witness dismissal of a child's dire circumstance as being "no excuse" but where then, is the 'excuse' for wealth & power being predominantly in the hands of e.g. Etonian-Oxford bully-boys who went around smashing up pubs for youthful 'fun', none of those landed in a child-prison, instead, at least 3 of them end up on Downing St running the country.
+Too often we witness dismissal of a child's dire circumstance as being "no excuse" but where then, is the 'excuse' for wealth & power being predominantly in the hands of e.g. Etonian-Oxford bully-boys who went around smashing up pubs for youthful 'fun', none of whom landed in a child-prison, instead, at least 3 of them end up on Downing St running the country.

-Gareth didn't need excuses, he had acceptable reasons for exhibiting aggression against his carers; his whole life from a very young age, had been aggressively commandeered by the professional class and government think-tanks that keep the Oxdbridge-Etonians in office to devise the protocols of dealing with Britain's 'difficult' children.
-Essentially, Gareth's life amounted to a punishment for being born and nonetheless, the UK establishment still valued his life worthy of £140,000 per year to be paid as a government hand-out to a global corporation for providing substandard care, that Gareth's natural family, with less than half that amount, could have provided 100% better and certainly, without killing him.
+Effectively, Gareth's life amounted to a punishment for being born and nonetheless, the UK establishment still valued his life worthy of £140,000 per year to be paid as a government hand-out to a global corporation for providing substandard care, that Gareth's natural family, with less than half that amount, could have provided 100% better and certainly, without killing him.

 Sexism, vandalism and bullying: inside the Boris Johnson-era Bullingdon Club